Coffee Genetic Resources

 The solution

-World Coffee Research works with many partners around the world to assess the challenges that coffee and its genetic resources face, including an assessment of the significant gaps in collections and their links to in situ conservation, and to mobilize funding in support of protecting coffee, forever.
+World Coffee Research works with many partners around the world to assess and communicate the challenges that coffee and its genetic resources face, including an assessment of the significant gaps in collections and their links to in situ conservation, and to mobilize government commitment in support of protecting coffee, forever.
+WCR's CEO, Dr. Jennifer "Vern" Long, serves on the USDA Coffee and Cacao Germplasm Committee to provide industry input on germplasm conservation priorities.

 The impact